Industrial Engineering and Operations Research

 Final Workshop

-Once the candidate has completed his or her research and completely written the thesis, a final workshop must be scheduled and held.
-A completed copy of the thesis must be distributed to the committee at least two weeks before this final workshop.
+Once the candidate has completed his or her research and written the dissertation, a final workshop must be scheduled and held.
+The dissertation must be distributed to the committee at least two weeks before this final workshop.
 This workshop will follow the same format as other workshops.
-The committee will inform the candidate about any remaining problems or issues with the thesis.
-If the committee has serious issues with the thesis, it may require an additional final workshop.
+The committee will inform the candidate about any remaining problems or issues with the dissertation.
+If the committee has serious issues with the dissertation, it may require an additional final workshop.

 Master's Degree Requirements (MS)